Repurposing SwitchBot Button Pushers for Smart Home Automation

 - a smart button to trigger several pushers in sequence.

-Design the scene so the pusher acts only when mechanical action is safe.
-For example, do not press a stove or microwave controls remotely.
-Keep scenes to low-risk power or signalling buttons.
+Only use this where the mechanical action is safe.
+I would not press stove or microwave controls remotely.
+Keep it to low-risk power or signalling buttons.

-I checked forums and a Reddit thread where people asked for reuse ideas after moving to Lutron.
-Common suggestions included:
+I checked forums and a Reddit thread where people were asking for reuse ideas after moving to Lutron.
+The same suggestions came up again and again:

 - using a pusher as a backup physical remote,

-- triggering timers or scene triggers that lack digital inputs,
+- triggering timers or scene switches that lack digital inputs,

 - mounting to legacy gear like amplifiers or projectors.

-Those ideas are practical.
-If a device has fragile buttons or sensitive electronics, prefer a soft spacer to distribute force.
-If you are unsure, test with a single press and inspect the contacts.
+Those all make sense.
+If a device has fragile buttons or sensitive electronics, use a soft spacer to spread the force.
+If you are unsure, test with one press and inspect the contacts.

 Not every button is a good match.
 Check these points before mounting: